K. Kunhiraman

 K. Kunhiraman (born 28 February 1948) is an Indian politician from Kasaragod, Kerala.
-He is the ex MLA (Member of Legislative Assembly) representing Udma constituency.
+He is the ex-MLA (Member of Legislative Assembly) representing Udma constituency.
 Additionally, he is a District Committee member of Communist Party of India (Marxist) (CPI(M)).

 Family and early life

-K. Kunhiraman was born and raised in Alakkode near Pallikkere in Kasaragod district of the state of Kerala, India in a middle-class family.
-His father Chandu Maniyani was a farmer and his mother Kunhamma was a housewife.
+K. Kunhiraman was born on 28 February 1948, the son of Chandu Maniyani and Kunhamma Amma, at Alakott in Kasaragod district of the state of Kerala, India in a middle-class family.
+His father Chandu Maniyani was a farmer, and his mother Kunhamma was a housewife.